 - Your Budget: A PR firm can help with an initiative but go over budget if the project requires it.
 So it is important to establish what your budget is with firms.
 A great tactic to maintain strong guidelines is to establish a monthly budget and to require written approval before going over the budget.

-- Size of the Firm: There are plenty of good reasons to choose one of the large public relations firms New York, NY companies repeatedly return to (global reach, massive relationship networks, fantastic experience).
+- Size of the Firm: There are plenty of good reasons to choose one of the large public relations firms New York, New York companies repeatedly return to (global reach, massive relationship networks, fantastic experience).
 While a boutique PR firm may have different benefits (smaller, more closely knit teams, local expertise, niche industries, etc.).
 Remember that smaller firms will value you as a big client, versus a large firm may see you as a drop in the ocean of vast clients.
 This could affect the type of service you get from each type of firm.

 Once these parameters have been set, and public relations firms New York, NY firms have agreed to pitch your firm about the initiative you have discussed with them, you’ll need to take these things into consideration when interviewing each group.